 CityBridge Foundation and NewSchools Venture Fund

-In November of 2013, we will select 16 to 20 new Fellows from a pool of qualified applicants currently teaching in District of Columbia Public Schools (DCPS) and D.C. public charter schools.
-The 2014 Fellows will be announced on Monday, December 16th.
+In November of 2013, we selected 20 new Fellows from a pool of qualified applicants currently teaching in District of Columbia Public Schools (DCPS) and D.C. public charter schools.
 The Fellowship program will run from January through December 2014.
 It will include local and national school visits, workshops, seminars, guest speakers, and technology demonstrations.
 Fellows will design and lead their blended learning pilot programs in summer school and expand them in their classrooms and schools in the 2014-2015 school year.

 A Teacher Fellowship in Blended Learning

 Educators across the country are exploring a variety of blended learning models to help realize the vision of redesigned classrooms and schools that use personalized learning environments to accelerate achievement for all students.
 Effective blended learning models combine the best of face-to-face instruction with the best of online instruction.
 Early evidence indicates that teaching in a blended classroom offers educators new opportunities to differentiate instruction for individual students, to motivate students to take ownership over their own learning, and to extend teacher capacity to reach additional students.
 Teachers have tremendous—and often untapped—potential to incubate innovation in their classrooms.
 Through direct exposure to the most promising best practices in blended learning, the Education Innovation Fellowship program will provide a cohort of teacher leaders with the opportunity to advance the field through their own leadership and instructional innovation.
 In this way, the Fellowship will encourage teachers to become market drivers for the uptake of tools and techniques that work.
 The Education Innovation Fellows will be ambassadors for the implementation of effective blended learning models in D.C.

 The Fellowship in the District of Columbia